renusingha23-sys/zyra-browser/README.md

 # 📊 Project Goals

-The goal of Zeon Browser is simple:
+The goal of Zyra Browser is simple:

 > Provide a fast, lightweight web browser that works well even on modest hardware.